How To Cook Rice

 Another Way To Cook Rice

-Deborah, one of my readers suggests: “I do rinse the rice.
-But I bring the water to a boil with added oil and salt.
+Deborah, one of my readers, suggests: “I do rinse the rice.
+But I bring the water to a boil with oil and salt added.
 Pour the rinsed rice in and bring it to a boil again.
-Boil for 5 minutes, add the lid, and turn off the fire.
-Let sit for about 30-45 minutes.
+Boil for 5 minutes, then add the lid and turn off the heat.
+Let it sit for about 30-45 minutes.
 Usually, the rice is perfect and fluffy.”

 For the past few months, we’ve been using an Aroma Select Stainless rice cooker as a new approach to cooking rice (see the “rice cooker” link above).
 You have the same rice-to-water ratio as explained above.
-It has a switch on the front to cook the rice and then it automatically shifts to a “warm” setting.
-When the rice is ready, I put a paper towel over the top of the hole in the lid so I don’t get burned as I remove the lid.
+It has a switch on the front to cook the rice, and then it automatically shifts to a “warm” setting.
+When the rice is ready, I put a paper towel over the hole in the lid so I don’t get burned when I remove the lid.
 This has proven to be a great rice cooker and pretty much fail-safe.

 Add-Ins for Flavor

 Some people like to use chicken bouillon when preparing their white rice.
-If you’d like to give the rice a bit more flavor, you can add the chicken bouillon as the liquid to the pot with the oil directly before adding your rice and giving it a good mix.
+If you’d like to give the rice a bit more flavor, you can add the chicken bouillon as the liquid to the pot with the oil, right before adding your rice and mixing well.

-The chicken bouillon doesn’t have an overwhelming taste, but it does add more flavor to the dish, so you wouldn’t need to add anything else to enhance the flavor if you didn’t want to.
+The chicken bouillon doesn’t have an overwhelming taste, but it does add more flavor to the dish, so you wouldn’t need to add anything else if you didn’t want to.

 Some people add corn to their rice.
 Yellow corn adds a sweet touch to white rice and is an excellent addition to seafood and meat meal recipes.
 If you’d like to add the corn to your rice, feel free to toss it in when you’re adding the white rice to the pot.